BYUIDSS/data-ai-bootcamp/tier2/2_KNN_LR/main_lesson.md

 - [Lesson 6: Evaluating and Improving KNN](./lessons/lesson6.md): Understand how to evaluate the performance of a KNN model and explore techniques to improve it.

-Don't forget to complete the [homework assignments](./homework/) after each lesson.
-This will help you gain practical experience with both Linear Regression and the KNN algorithm.
-Happy learning!